johnnygreco/love-thy-pixels/README.md

 ![](images/gc-ages.png)
 ![](images/age-colorbar.png)

 Star clusters are groups of stars that are born at approximately the same moment in time.
 Interestingly, it turns out that the average color of such a group of stars is directly related to how old they are!
 Of course, understanding the details of this relationship is an entire field of research.
 Nevertheless, we can learn a lot about star clusters by measuring their colors.
-The above images are simulations created using [ArtPop](https://github.com/ArtificialStellarPopulations/ArtPop), which show how the color of a population of stars evolves with time.
+The above images are simulations, created using [ArtPop](https://github.com/ArtificialStellarPopulations/ArtPop), which show how the color of a population of stars evolves with time.

 ---
 ## 🎢 Activity Outline